Skip to content

 Angular Tolerance Reference

 Achievable angular tolerances for CNC machining, standard to ultra-precision.
-The “Linear Dev. at 6 in.” column shows the actual linear positional error that the angular deviation produces at a 6 in. reference distance — because angular errors are only meaningful in the context of distance.
+The “Linear Dev. at 6 in.” column shows the actual linear positional error that the angular deviation produces at a 6 in.
+(152 mm) reference distance, because angular errors are only meaningful in the context of distance.

 Standard